ozkulah/deepcraft-starter-models/TermiteDetection/README.md

 - Add more data for termite if detection rate is low.
 - Add more classes like other insects to be detected
 - Add negative data to make termite detections robust against non relevant objects like other, similar insects.
-- Try different augmentation settings to increase the variablity of the dataset, such as increase 'flip left right' and 'flip up down' parameters to get mirrored images of termites.
+- Try different augmentation settings to increase the variability of the dataset, such as increase 'flip left right' and 'flip up down' parameters to get mirrored images of termites.
 - Try different advanced settings such as optimizer,  iou threshold or confidence threshold to make model more or less sensitive.